 I have successfully upgraded a HP Pavilion Split X2 (13-r010dx) to use a modern M.2 SATA SSD with the help of an adapter circuit board.
 The results were stellar and, even though the adapter does not mount inside the computer properly, I have no plans to put the original drive back in.
 It was a compromised solution of its era and times have moved on.

 A little over ten years ago, flash-based solid state drives started edging towards price levels affordable to normal computer buyers.
-A few terrible bargain basement devices were released, and I had two JMF602-based drives that lasted through their 90-day warranty periods but not much beyond that.
-The big breakthrough in affordable durable performance is credited to the Intel X25-M, but the capacity was quite small.
+A few bargain basement devices were released, and they were terrible.
+I had two JMF602-based drives that lasted through their 90-day warranty periods but not much beyond that.
+The big breakthrough in affordable and durable performance is credited to the Intel X25-M, but the capacity was quite small.
 SSD performance is something that I had to experience to be converted to a fan, and it was hard to get non-converts to accept living with 80GB of capacity when we had become accustomed to hundreds of gigabytes.

 The compromised solution was the SSD/HDD hybrid drive: there is a magnetic platter hard disk drive, but there is also a small piece of flash memory acting as a small solid-state drive cache.
 The advertising proclaimed that we would get the capacity of a HDD with all the performance of a SSD.
 I thought the concept was enticing, but never actually got one to try.